gasb150/Hummingbird_Bot/README.md

 ```
 - now open your telegram and search to @JuanDlaCruzbot or use this <a href=http://t.me/JuanDlaCruzbot>Direct link</a>
 - With this bot:
-- you can move within options, using the assigned typings.
+- you can move within different options using the assigned typings.
 ![screenshot](./src/imgs/ScreenshotStart.png)
 - if you choose single bottles